jens-k/website/example/bids_eeg.md

   % these are EEG specific
   cfg.eeg.PowerLineFrequency = 60;   % since recorded in the USA
-  cfg.eeg.EEGReference       = 'M1'; % actually I do not know, but let's assume it was left mastoid
+  cfg.eeg.EEGReference       = 'M1'; % actually I do not know, but let's assume it was left mastoid cfg.eeg.SoftwareFilters    = 'n/a'; % can contain information about any applied filters

   data2bids(cfg);